Limits - Thunderbird

 Normally you are limited to the amount of free space on your boot disk.
 However, you can use the Profile Manager to create or move a profile wherever you want (including a file share).
 It's also possible to store folders outside of the profile, on any drive, in any directory.

 Thunderbird 12 added a pluggable storage API that currently supports (Berkeley) mbox and maildir storage formats.
 Maildir stores all of the messages for a folder in individual files and eliminates any need to compact a folder.
-However, its not enabled by default and there is no support for converting a folder from one type to another.
-Supposedly Thunderbird 24 (Fall 2013) will use maildir by default.
-The maildir support is very similar to, but not 100% compatible with the maildir spec.
-It is sometimes called maildir-lite.
+The maildir support (sometimes called maildir-lite) is very similar to, but not meant to be 100% compatible with the maildir spec.
+It was hoped that it would be enabled by default in Thunderbird 24.0 (Fall 2013) but it is still too buggy for normal use.

 There is no known limit on the number of folders or the number of messages.
 The maximum folder size used to be limited to 4GB.
 This is the same as the maximum file size under FAT32.
 NTFS (Windows) , ext3, ext4 and ReiserFS (Linux) , and HFS Plus (OS X) support much larger file sizes, and a "All Mail" folder in a Gmail IMAP account is supposed to contain a copy of all messages in the mailbox (which could exceed 10GB) so eventually the limits were changed.